aorsot1/data_science_kaggle_datasets/Notebooks/R/graduate_admissions.md

 test  <- df[-index,]
 ```

-## 7. Simple Machine Learning Models - CV

-This section will leverage the powerful sci-kit-learn package to build
-multiple models with little to no parameter tuning for comparison.
-We
-will only use the cross-validation error on our training dataset to
-avoid any data leakage.

 **Definition:** As the name would suggest, we will engage here in the
 process of validation to ensure reliability on our model.
 Cross-Validation is a statistical method applied in various ways to